-- Email: Please message me using Canvas Inbox. - I check my course related email in Canvas every business day throughout the semester and usually reply within 48 hours (business days) of receipt. - Phone: (305) 348-2247 - This is the main number for the Department of Sociology.
-Students calling this number will be encouraged to message me in the course. - Office Hours: By Appointment
+- Email: Please message me using Canvas Inbox. - I check my course related email in Canvas every business day throughout the semester and usually reply within 48 hours (business days) of receipt. - Phone: (305) 348-2247 - This is the main number for the Department Global and Sociocultural Studies.
+Students calling this number will be encouraged to message me in Canvas. - Office Hours: By Appointment on Zoom